Entrance to the Museum and Gardens is free. The Museum is open, from 10am until 5.30pm (last entry 4.30pm).

 The Museum does not provide hoists or adult changing facilities.

 Only assistance dogs are allowed inside the Museum.

 Dogs are allowed in our Gardens, but must be kept on leads.

 Dogs can be released from their leads in the Meadow Field.

 Dogs must be kept on leads during events in the Gardens (concerts, performances, etc.).

-Baby changing facilities are available in both male and female toilets in Gallery Square.
+Baby changing facilities are available in both of the toilets in Gallery Square.

-Buggy parking is available in Gallery Square and outside the Butterfly House.
+Buggy parking is available by the entrance, and buggies will not be permitted into the rest of the Museum.
 Please note that all items are left at their owner’s risk.